 A Beginner’s Guide to Crafting Your Best Grant Proposal

-In this hands-on workshop, Gigi Rosenberg demonstrates how to play the matchmaking game with potential funders, enlist a team to help craft a proposal, follow-up with a funder and create a budget that makes your application irresistible.
-You will leave the workshop ready to write a rough draft of your next grant application and a copy of Rosenberg’s book The Artist’s Guide to Grant Writing in hand.
+In this hands-on workshop, Gigi Rosenberg demonstrated how to play the matchmaking game with potential funders, enlist a team to help craft a proposal, follow-up with a funder and create a budget to make your application irresistible.

 Research Resources for the Creative Industry

 You may have compelling anecdotes that illustrate the impact of your work, but do you have the data to back it up?
-Discover tips and tricks at this interactive workshop to infuse data into your story.
-Use hard numbers and current research to show why your work is necessary and valuable.
-The strategies discussed will help you find greater success in grant writing, appeal letters and more to show the value and necessity of their work.
+Participants in this interactive discovered how to infuse data into grant writing, appeal letters and more to show the value and necessity of their work.

 Moving from Invitation to Engagement

 We all start from a place of wanting to share our creative work with a broader audience, but does inviting diverse audiences truly make everyone feel welcome?
-In this session youll hear first-hand accounts of what has made people of color and marginalized groups feel truly welcomeor unwelcome at arts events.
-Following a panel of first hand experiences, Sharifa Johka of the Oregon Shakespeare Festival will share concrete examples of how the Shakespeare Festival is addressing equity to become a more inclusive cultural organization.
+In this session participants heard first-hand accounts of what has made people of color and marginalized groups feel truly welcome or unwelcome at arts events.